MartinCazares/android-advanced-clean-architecture/README.md

 `domain - doesn't depend on data nor presentation`

 ### What do we get out of this setup?
 Well, by having a **_(usecase-di)_** module, we can completely remove the dependency **presentation** had on **data**, because this module will basically depend on both **data** and **domain** in order to provide us with the actions _(usecases)_ required by our presentation layer.
 Also it helps us hide all the details of the data layer and forces us to work only with the abstractions provided by the domain module.
-Most of the time the _usecases_ will be injected directly into the ViewModel and with that we complete a full separation not only in the file system but also logic wise.
+Most of the time the _usecases_ will be injected directly into the ViewModel and with that we complete a full separation not only in the file's tree but also logic wise.
 From now on each of our modules can scale independently.

 # Final Notes
 Please don't take these concepts as absolute truth.
+Dive into the project and make your own conslusions, play with it and try to follow the whole interaction from:
+> _Application -> Activity -> Fragment -> ViewModel -> UseCase -> Repository -> DataInfo_
-The idea presented here is really based on the things that have worked for me in the past and in no way I'm assuming that it will work for every single project in the world.
+The idea presented here is really based on the things that have worked for me in the past for simple and complex projects and in no way I'm assuming that it will work for every single project in the world.
 If you have any comments or would like to discuss further certain scenarios, please read the section below.

 ## Discussion
 If you would like to start a discussion or leave a comment about the implementation in this project, please let's follow up [here](https://github.com/MartinCazares/android-advanced-clean-architecture/issues)